 Scratchboard is an etching process developed over 300 years ago in Europe.
 Using hand tools such as scalpels and needles, the artist removes black India ink that has been applied to a white board.
-As the black ink is removed the white board underneath is exposed and an image is formed.
-Whereas the pencil artist draws shadows, the scratchboard artist draws light.
-Color can be added or left out depending on the desired effect.
+By “scratching” away the black ink, the white board underneath is exposed to form the desired image.
+Color can then be lightly applied into the scratch marks, depending on the desired effect.

 Joseph uses many creative tools to achieve a variety of shades and scratch depths.
 He adds the color via a transparent wash.

 When you purchase an original scratchboard etching, you will immediately notice the solidity of the masonite scratchboard, the true blackness of the India ink, and – most amazingly – every needle mark involved in creating your original etching.
 The black-white contrast is striking, as is the acrylic color sparingly added to the etch marks.

 Each original is carefully matted and framed to enhance the aesthetic of the artwork.

 Check the website often to see what new work Joseph has for you!

 A giclée print on genuine artist canvas.
 Stretched tightly over an inner frame with pre-installed hanging hardware, it arrives “ready to hang” on your wall.

 Depth is 1 1/4".

 Perfect for a formal setting, this frame features a beaded interior, brown center, and coal-shade exterior edge.

 Width is 2 3/4".